arnab-dey-sarkar/Cucumber-Selenium-Framework/README.md

 User Variable Path = directory for Java SDK 8 Set Maven home in environment Variables

 Steps to write and design a test scenario
-Each Feature file has it’s step defition, pageobject & model class
+Each Feature file has its step definition, page-object & model class

    1-Create Feature file and define feature scenario test